 The slick gunplay is what makes Call of Duty the game it is.
 Since the first Modern Warfare, the formula and feel remains largely unchanged.
 When one aims their rifle with intent to shoot, they can often tunnel-vision hard.
 CoD’s ADS style is to not block out the edges of the screen and fill the entire view with just the reticle.
 You get your red dot tube in the center, and that makes the player tunnel-vision on just the small, center portion of their screen.
 Likewise, the gun manipulations are competent, and fast.
 You’re playing tier-one dudes - and it feels like it.

 Yes, there is the reflexive jumping.
 God, I’ve always hated that.
 Ever since SOCOM: Navy SEALs.
-I understand it’s a game but the jumping to avoid fire is so silly all I can think about when I see it is just how silly it is.
+I understand that it’s a game, but the jumping to avoid fire is so silly all I can think about when I see it is just how silly it is.

-But for all the gimmicky and wacky stuff that we see in Modern Warfare, it still seems to deliver an experience that’s not only fun, but seemingly within the realm of actuality.
+Still, for all the gimmicky and wacky stuff that we see in Modern Warfare, it seems to deliver an experience that’s not only fun, but oddly within the vague realm of actuality.
 There are elements of the movement and the screen focus that makes aiming down the sights and squeezing off rounds just “feel” right.
-And I think it’s the same thing that makes Russel Crowe “feel” like he’s John Nash without trying to be a clone.
+I think it’s the same thing that makes Russel Crowe “feel” like he’s John Nash without trying to be a clone.

 For my own taste, however, I would definitely like to see games that focus much more on delivering the experience of what the real thing feels like as opposed to focusing on faithfully recreating visual or surface-level aspects.